-Courses are offered for both fields of study during the Summer Session for Public Health Studies during an intensive seven weeks beginning in early July.
-(The seven weeks cover both Summer 1 and Summer 2 sessions).
-Students will take between 10 and 15 credits each summer during three consecutive summers.
-Between summers, students are expected to work on applied research projects to complement their didactic training.
-Summer-only MPH-45 students are also permitted to apply for courses offered during Winter Session.
+Courses are offered during the summer session during an intensive seven weeks beginning in early July.
+(The seven weeks cover both the summer 1 and summer 2 terms).
+Students will take between 10 and 15 credits each summer for three consecutive summers.
+Summer-focused MPH students may enroll in winter session courses but are not permitted to enroll in on-campus courses during the academic year (fall and spring semesters).

 2023 Summer Session: July 5 – August 18

 Summer 1: Wednesday, July 5 – Friday, July 28